upsiflu/less-ui/IDEAS.md

 Plans for versions beyond 1.1:

 - [ ] **Restrictive Controls**.
 What if the `Model` type implies a comprehensive Widget?
 Instead of manually designing a `Ui` and wiring it up with the Model, introducing potential omissions or undesired states, an algorithm can derive a comprehensive Control Sheet for each of your Model constructors.
 Caveat is that for each constructor, the previously chosen parameters need to be kept in-memory (which is traditionally done by the Html DOM).
 We need to encode them either in the Url or in some local storage.
 Of course, in user-facing situations, you will want to handcraft a design instead, so it should be very easy to opt in and out locally.

+- [ ] **Search Pattern**.
+How would a restrictive Api enable a search Api?
+Would it be a filter Api?
+Would it pertain to the window or separately to certain Scenes?
+What about autocompete tokens in a Control?

 # Tabs